Healthy Aging - Getting the Medical Care You Need

 Be your own best health advocate.
 Make it your goal to work in

-partnership with your health professionals.
+partnership with your doctors.
 In general, people who make health

-decisions with their health professionals are happier with the care they
+decisions with their doctors are happier with the care they

 receive and the results they achieve.
 It's important to share in every decision

 about your health.
 The decisions you make influence your overall well-being as